 With Bohemian Rhapsody even in UK the record company decided to use a picture sleeve for the first time in Queen discography (Figure 10), and the inspiration was a studio picture.
 In Portugal the choice was more ambitious, since a caricature was used to promote the single (Figure 9).

 From the single Queen’s first E.P. on published in 1977 (Figure 14), UK and Portuguese edition are almost identical and differ only for some tiny details, especially writings added in the Portuguese edition (Figure 13).
-Queen’s first E.P. is one of these early examples, in which the Portuguese edition adds to the original layout (a picture taken during a live show), the albums from which the songs are taken, and a big stamp to commemorate the 100 years of the invention of the phonograph.
+Queen’s first E.P. is one of these early examples, in which the Portuguese edition adds to the original layout (a picture taken during a live show) the albums from which the songs are taken, and a big stamp to commemorate the 100 years since the phonograph was invented.

 The crowd escaping from the robot is the theme chosen for the picture sleeve of Spread Your Wings from 1977: the image appears in the inner sleeve of the “NEWS OF THE WORLD” LP.
 For the very first time the UK (Figure 18) and Portuguese (Figure 17) editions are identical in every detail.

-The following single, Bicycle Race, published in 1978, has on the cover a picture with a girl and this image recalls both sides with the songs’ titles.
+The following single, Bicycle Race, published in 1978, has a picture with a girl riding a bike on the cover and this image recalls songs’ titles of both sides od the vinyl edition.
 The pants on the girl’s image are added on the sleeve layout since she was originally naked, and this would have created some censorship problems.
 The editions for UK (Figure 20) and Portugal (Figure 19) markets are identical.

 In 1980 the single Save Me has been published using a studio picture for the sleeves of both countries.
 The Portugal edition (Figure 25) differs from the standard UK (Figure 26) because the paper used was thinner and textured.
 The new Queen logo appears on the top in yellow.